 Scarlett Johansson and Robert Downey Jr. Iron Man 2 movie images: Merrick Morton | François Duhamel | Industrial Light & Magic | Marvel Studios | Paramount Pictures.

-“Iron Man 2 Box Office: Robert Downey Jr. Superhero Breaks No Major Records” last updated in July 2022.
+“Iron Man 2 Box Office: No Major Records Broken” last updated in September 2023.